curl/everything-curl/libcurl-http/requests.md

 A HTTP request is what curl sends to the server when it tells the server what to do.
 When it wants to get data or send data.
-All transfers involving HTTP starts with a HTTP request.
+All transfers involving HTTP start with a HTTP request.

 A HTTP request contains a method, a path, HTTP version and a set of request headers.
 And of course a libcurl using application can tweak all those fields.